Ayomipo18/Bitnine-Backend-Task/README.md

 - If you don't have gcc installed, go to the Installation section and follow the instructions

-- If you have gcc installed, follow the instructions on "How to run this code" section
+- If you have gcc installed, follow the instructions under the "How to run this code" section

 ### How to run this code

-- Clone this repo
+- After unzipping the file

 - Open your terminal

-- Go to the directory where the cloned repo is located
+- Go to the directory where the Bitnine-Backend-Task Folder is located

 - cd into the Bitnine-Backend-Task folder
 ```bash